← Back to Blog·Mar 16, 2026·10 min read

 Who Should Use GA4?

-• You run Google Ads.
-GA4's integration with Google Ads is unmatched.
-You can build remarketing audiences, track conversions, and optimize ad spend directly from analytics data.
-No other tool offers this level of integration with Google's ad platform.
+GA4's integration with Google Ads is unmatched — build remarketing audiences, track conversions, and optimize ad spend directly from analytics data.

-• You need deep funnel analysis.
-Multi-step conversion funnels, path exploration, and cohort analysis are GA4 strengths.
-If you need to understand exactly where users drop off in a 5-step checkout flow, GA4 can show you.
+Multi-step conversion funnels, path exploration, and cohort analysis.
+Understand exactly where users drop off in a 5-step checkout flow.

-• You have a dedicated analytics team.
 GA4 rewards investment.
-Organizations with data analysts who can build custom explorations, set up BigQuery exports, and create advanced segments will extract enormous value.
+Data analysts who build custom explorations, BigQuery exports, and advanced segments will extract enormous value.

-• You run a large ecommerce operation.
-GA4's ecommerce tracking covers product impressions, add-to-cart events, checkout steps, purchases, and refunds.
-Plausible can't match this depth.
+Product impressions, add-to-cart events, checkout steps, purchases, and refunds — Plausible can't match this depth.

-• Budget is the top priority.
 GA4 is free for the vast majority of websites.
-If you have zero analytics budget and need the most features possible, GA4 delivers.
+If you need maximum features with zero analytics budget, GA4 delivers.

 Who Should Use Plausible?

-• Privacy is non-negotiable.
-If you're building a privacy-focused product, running a health or legal website, or simply believe visitors deserve better, Plausible walks the talk.
-No cookies, no personal data, no tracking across sites.
+Building a privacy-focused product, running a health or legal site, or simply believing visitors deserve better.
+No cookies, no personal data, no cross-site tracking.

-• You want to ditch the consent banner.
-Cookie consent banners add friction, hurt conversion rates, and annoy visitors.
-With Plausible, you can remove them entirely while staying GDPR compliant.
+Cookie banners add friction and hurt conversions.
+With Plausible, remove them entirely while staying GDPR compliant.

-• Your site is a blog, portfolio, or SaaS landing page.
-If you need to know pageviews, top referrers, and geographic breakdown — and that's it — Plausible gives you exactly that without the noise.
+If you need pageviews, top referrers, and geographic breakdown — and that's it — Plausible gives you exactly that without noise.

 The Real Cost of “Free”